gitlawanya/100DaysPython/README.md

-# 100DaysPython
+# Python Language
-Learning and trying to be consistent with Python for 100 days.
+Learning and trying to be consistent with Python by making simple projects